-Employers join the Stonewall programme as a means to ensure compliance with equality law and promote an inclusive culture, but it cannot fulfil this role as it does not recognise conflicts of rights.
+Employers join the Stonewall programme as a means to ensure compliance with equality law and promote an inclusive culture.

 Sex Matters, along with many individuals, has been writing to organisations asking them to reconsider their participation in the Stonewall schemes.
-Some have written back saying that they have already left (see Annex 1).
+Some have written back saying that they have already left (see Annex 1)

 Many organisations have said they are reviewing their involvement.
 Some have stated they are taking the lead from their LGBT Allies group or LGBT diversity lead.

-This approach is inadequate since these groups may have been set up with the purpose of promoting Stonewall's policies, and are very unlikely to represent all LGB or T employees.
+This approach is inadequate since these groups may have been set up with the purpose of promoting Stonewall's policies.
 They may be tempted to dismiss criticism of the scheme too readily as "transphobia".